Articles contain affiliate links. For more information on affiliate links, click here

 7. Make Final Adjustments

-Once the patient is flat on their back, then change their gown.
-(If it was visibly soiled in the beginning, you’d want to remove it earlier and wait to put the new one on until they’re all squeaky clean.)
-They will naturally have sunk down into the bed and will need to be boosted up.
+Once the patient is flat on their back, change their gown or clothes.
+If it was visibly soiled in the beginning, you’d want to remove it earlier and wait to put the new one on until they’re all squeaky clean.
+They will naturally have sunk into the bed and will need to be boosted up.

-Boost the patient, ask if they want just a sheet over them or also a blanket, place pillows where they would like, and spray some deodorizer if necessary.
+Boost the patient, ask if they want just a sheet over them or a blanket as well, place pillows where they prefer, and spray some deodorizer if necessary.

-Some people feel bad spraying deodorizer, but let’s be honest – the patient knows they had a bowel movement, knows you just cleaned it up, and spraying a little room deodorizer isn’t going to be what makes them upset or feel bad.
+Some people feel bad about spraying deodorizer, but let’s be honest – the patient knows they had a bowel movement, knows you just cleaned it up, and spraying a little room deodorizer isn’t what’s going to upset or bother them.
 They typically appreciate it.
 (And they probably don’t want to smell it either!)
-This is especially helpful if you have to ask guests to step out, and you know they’ll be back in the room.
+This is especially helpful if you have to ask guests to step out and you know they’ll be returning to the room.
 Do what you can to make it seem like you didn’t just do what you did.
-This may include taking out the trash as well.
+This may also include taking out the trash, even if the bin isn’t full.

 Before you leave, make sure they’ve got their call light nearby, bed alarm back on, and all necessities within arm’s reach.

 Patients can make unpredictable movements, or you can be in an uncomfortable position, or they can be quite heavy.
-It is CRUCIAL that you take the necessary steps to prevent injury.
-I know multiple nurses who can no longer work at the bedside due to an injury sustained at the bedside.
+You must take the necessary steps to prevent injury.
+I know multiple nurses who can no longer work at the bedside due to an injury they sustained there.

 Adjust the Height of the Bed

-Adjust the patient’s bed, so it’s at a comfortable height for you, ensuring you’re not bending over the entire time and straining your back.
+Adjust the patient’s bed to a comfortable height for you, ensuring you’re not bending over for the entire time and straining your back.

 Lift Correctly

-When lifting or moving patients, use proper ergonomics – lift with your legs and do not twist.
+When lifting or moving patients, use proper ergonomics: lift with your legs and avoid twisting.
 We do not want an injury!

 Use Assistive Devices